Skip to main content

 Using JavaScript in JSX

-Sure we can perform any kind of Javascript logic in the function’s body before returning the JSX including if statements, for loops and so on.
+Sure we can perform any kind of JavaScript logic in the function’s body before returning the JSX including if statements, for loops and so on.

-But is there a built-in way to use Javascript or reference a Javascript value or object from within the JSX code itself?
+But is there a built-in way to use JavaScript or reference a JavaScript value or object from within the JSX code itself?

-Yes, and it’s pretty simple just use the curly bracket syntax {} and then reference any variable, value, function or expression from the Javascript world 🌎.
+Yes, and it’s pretty simple; just use the curly bracket syntax {} and then reference any variable, value, function call, or any expression from the JavaScript world 🌎.

 And then reference it in the Markup, using the curly bracket syntax like this.